HarrisonWAffel/tool-chain/README.md

 `tool-chain profile remove profileName` will remove the desired profile from the exports file if it exists.

+`tool-chain net scan` will print the IP address and hostname of all hosts on the provided subnet, so long as it is accessible.

 #### Why does Tool-Chain ask for the path of my `zshrc`/`bashrc` file?
 In order to not interfere with the format of your `zshrc` or `bashrc`, and to make the management of profiles easier, a